Nadex Refrains From Listing Certain Contracts

 -

-No GBP/JPY or GBP/USD 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm ET expiration time on trade date April 30, 2020.
+Only the AUD/USD, EUR/USD, and GBP/USD 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm ET expiration time on trade date May 4, 2020.

 -

+The USD/CAD 5-Minute Intraday Currency Binary contracts were listed beginning with the 6:10pm ET expiration time on trade date May 4, 2020.

-No GBP/JPY 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm ET expiration time on trade date May 1, 2020.
+The EUR/JPY, GBP/JPY and USD/JPY 5-Minute Intraday Currency Binary contracts were listed beginning with the 6:25pm ET expiration time on trade date May 4, 2020.

 Should you have any questions or require further information, please contact the Compliance Department.